Jucker Farm: Agriculture

 Among the common agricultural products and the apple orchards, the pumpkin farming is remarkable.
 The former Jucker Farmart marketed already in 2000 the pumpkin products of about a hundred Swiss farmers: "We are not the only farm selling such products, but probably we are of the size and nature to but unique in Switzerland," said Beat Jucker in an interview, and estimated that their products have between 30 and 50 percent of the total domestic volume account in Switzerland.
-Around 300 different varieties of pumpkin, of which about 20 main sorts, are distributed; in 2000 about 5000 t pumpkin have been sold.
+Around 300 different varieties of pumpkin, of which about 20 main sorts, are distributed; in 2000 about 5000 t pumpkin were sold.
 The farms sell in the farm shops also books about this plant, Halloween pumpkin cut sets and offer the organization of pumpkin markets, festivals and exhibitions.
-Jucker Farm therefore claims to be most important producer of pumpkins from organic farming in Switzerland.
+Jucker Farm therefore claims to be the most important producer of organically-farmed pumpkins in Switzerland.

 Locations and offers

 Agrotourism

 The so-called experience farmyards (in German: Erlebnishöfe) provided by the Jucker family in Seegräben (Juckerhof) on Pfäffikersee and in Jona (Bächlihof) on Obersee lakeshore are also nationally known day-trip destinations.
 In addition to the farm shops and catering, there are for children a nature playground, a goat enclosure, seasonal self picking of fruits and an apple orchard with labyrinth and mazes.
 Nationally known are the family annual major events, including Switzerland's most important pumpkin festival from September to November: On 5 October 2014, a new international record was established by a pumpkin weighing 953.5 kg, at least for some days, but being still the biggest pumpkin in Switzerland.